-Retirement assets generally transfer directly to beneficiaries without passing through probate.
+Retirement assets generally transfer directly to properly designated beneficiaries without passing through probate.
 However, the downside is that these assets are often subject to federal and state income tax, as well as possible federal and state estate tax.
-To reduce the burden, plan properly, utilize the deduction for federal estate taxes paid on these assets, and understand the required minimum distribution (RMD) rules.
+To help reduce the burden, plan properly, utilize the deduction for federal estate taxes paid on these assets, and understand the required minimum distribution (RMD) rules.

-Steps to help minimize taxes
+Steps to help reduce taxes

 Do retirement accounts pass through probate?